Financing your first home just got flexible

 In the event of total or partial early redemption, this formula may entail the payment of an early-repayment fee and an indemnity.

 Variable rates offer greater flexibility, because they allow for early redemption at any time without charges.
-The monthly instalments are lower from the outset, but that is not the only benefit.
 Whereas the lent funds are paid into the customer’s account in one go with a fixed-rate loan, variable-rate loans are normally released bit by bit as the work or project progresses.
 In other words, interest is only owed on the portion of the loan already taken up.

 However, the rate changes with the market rate and does not allow you to plan the expenses linked to your housing loan in advance.
 Monthly repayments could jeopardise your budgeting if rates increase.